Hauraki Gulf: Geography

 The gulf is part of the Pacific Ocean, which it joins to the north and east.
 It is largely protected from the Pacific by Great Barrier Island and Little Barrier Island to the north, and by the 80-kilometre-long Coromandel Peninsula to the east.
 It is thus well protected against all but northern winds.

 Three large channels join the gulf to the Pacific.
-Colville Channel lies between the Coromandel Peninsula and Great Barrier, Cradock Channel lies between the two islands, and Jellicoe Channel lies between Little Barrier and the North Auckland Peninsula.
-To the north of Auckland several peninsulas jut into the gulf, notably the Whangaparaoa Peninsula.
+Colville Channel lies between the Coromandel Peninsula and Great Barrier, Cradock Channel lies between the two islands, and Jellicoe Channel lies between Little Barrier and the Northland Peninsula.
+To the north of Auckland several peninsulas jut into the gulf, notably the Whangaparāoa Peninsula.
 Tiritiri Matangi Island is near the end of this peninsula.
-Further north, Kawau Island nestles under the Tawharanui Peninsula.
+Further north, Kawau Island nestles under the Tāwharanui Peninsula.

 Numerous beaches dot the shores of the gulf, many of them well known for swimming and surfing.

 During the last glaciation period the gulf was dry land, with the sea level being around 100–110 m (300 ft) lower than at present.
 The gulf was submerged when the sea reached its current level around 7200 years ago.
 During this period, the area was home to two river systems.
-The first of these was a river formed by two tributaries, the Mahurangi River and Waitematā Harbour (then a river) acting as tributaries.
+The first of these was a river formed by two tributaries, the Mahurangi River and Waitematā Harbour (then a river).
 This river flowed north-east between modern day Little Barrier Island and Great Barrier Island, and emptied into the Pacific Ocean north of Great Barrier Island.
 The second was a stream formed by the major Hauraki Plains rivers: the Waihou River, Piako River and Waitakaruru River.
-Prior to the Oruanui eruption 27,000 years ago, the Waikato River also flowed into the Hauraki Gulf at the Firth of Thames.
+Prior to the Ōruanui eruption 27,000 years ago, the Waikato River also flowed into the Hauraki Gulf at the Firth of Thames.
 The Hauraki Plains rivers were met by two tributaries, the Wairoa River to the west from modern-day Clevedon and the Umangawha Stream to the east, at Colville, Coromandel Peninsula.
 This river flowed north, along the plains, turning east and exiting towards the Pacific Ocean along the modern-day Colville Channel between the Coromandel Peninsula and Great Barrier Island.